ETCCooperative/docs-ethercluster/docs/cluster-design.md

 Let's create the StorageClass via `kubectl apply -f classic-storage-class.yml`

-This will create the StorageClass in Google Cloud which we will use after when doing a Deployment.
+This will create the StorageClass in Google Cloud which we will use when doing a Deployment later.

 ## Service